-4.4 Specification
+4.5 Specification

-Actually, my project moisture detector acts as watering system since it operates when the moisture (water or other liquid diffused in a small quantity as vapor, or within a solid, or condensed on a surface) is exist in the soil or in any other medium.
+Actually, the moisture detector acts as automatic irrigation system since it operates when the moisture (water or other liquid diffused in a small quantity as vapor, or within a solid, or condensed on a surface) is exist in the soil or in any other medium.

-This chapter provided the main modifications added to my project and the results that have been made on the moisture detector circuit in details.
-And the specifications of the project has been viewed as well.
+This chapter provided the main modifications added to the project and the results that have been made on the moisture detector circuit in details.
+The specifications of the project have been viewed as well.